softmonkeyjapan/cakephp-objectify-behavior/README.md

 # Objectify Behavior (Plugin CakePHP)

-The ObjectifyBehavior aims to convert the usual array that CakePHP return ( e.g, find() ) into an object.
+ObjectifyBehavior aims to convert the usual array that CakePHP return ( e.g, find() ) into an object.

 ## Requirements